Noire001/Sylph/README.md

   }
 }
 ```
-You must enter the above MongoDB details correctly between the empty quotation marks.
-The database and collection have to be created manually. hurricaneapi does not create them and will fail if they do not exist.
+Fill in the MongoDB details.
+The database and collection have to be created manually.
+Sylph does not create them and will fail if they do not exist.

 See: [Create a Database in MongoDB](https://www.mongodb.com/basics/create-database)
 ### Build
-Simply build using your IDE (Visual Studio, Rider).
+Simply build using your IDE (Visual Studio, Rider) or dotnet.
 You must create your own launch profile for local testing, if the one included doesn't work.
 <br>The following NuGet packages are required:

 * `MongoDB.Driver` 2.11.3+
 * `Quartz` 3.2.2+
 * `Quartz.AspNetCore` 3.2.2+

 These should be installed automatically.
-If they aren't you have to install them manually.

 ### Deploy
 Your deployment environment must support ASP.NET Core 5.0, like [Azure](https://azure.microsoft.com/ "Azure").